DeckCheatz/wemod-launcher/readme.md

     **NOTE:** You can use any alternative approach to install **"ProtonUp-QT"** that is available in your distro.
 5. Search for and install **zip** and **unzip** in the store (preinstalled on SteamOS).
 6. Search for and install **TK** in the store (preinstalled on SteamOS).
+7. Search for and install **python** in the store (preinstalled on SteamOS).
+8. Search for and install **python-venv** or whatever is is named on your distro, from the store (preinstalled on SteamOS).

 ****